 There is no loan limit with Affirm.
 In general, you simply look at the available payment plans, apply for the one you like, and then see if you’re approved for your purchase.
 It’s possible to have multiple Affirm payment plans at once for different purchases.

-Realize, though, that Affirm can deny you financing based on the amount you’ve already borrowed and other factors.
-So, even though there is no formal limit to the number of loans you have and the amount you can borrow, you might be limited over time.
+However, you should realize that Affirm can deny you financing based on the amount you’ve already borrowed, as well as other factors.
+So, even though there is no formal limit to the number of loans you can have and the amount you can borrow, you might eventually be denied financing.

 Avoid trying to juggle too many payment plans.
-After a while, you could lose track of where you are, and could also end up paying a lot more in interest than you think.
+You could lose track of where you are with each one, and you could also end up paying a lot more in interest than you expect.

 Affirm Personal Loan Fees

 Affirm charges no additional fees.
-The total you pay for your loan is listed upfront, so you don’t have to worry about any hidden costs.
+The total amount you’ll pay for your loan is listed upfront, so you don’t have to worry about any hidden costs.
 There are no prepayment fees, so you can pay off your plan early and save on the interest.
-Additionally, there are no late fees or administrative fees.
+And there are no late fees or administrative fees.

-Affirm manages financing a little differently.
+Affirm manages financing a little differently than some other lenders.
 You can apply for a loan plan through a merchant’s website or through the Affirm app.
+Your credit information will be used to determine the terms of possible payment plans.
 Once you pick the plan you like and are approved for financing, you can use the app to manage your payments.
-Your credit information will be used to determine the terms of possible payment plans before you can accept one.

-Each time you get a payment plan, you’re getting a new approval, so you might be denied later on, based on factors like missed payments or how many other payment plans you already have.
+Each time you get a payment plan, you’re getting a new approval, so if you miss payments or have too many other plans, you might eventually be denied financing.

-While it may not feel as serious as applying for a lump sum personal loan elsewhere, Affirm does run a credit check to determine your eligibility for payment plans every time you select it before checking out with a partnered merchant.
+While it may not feel as serious as applying for a lump-sum personal loan elsewhere, Affirm does run a credit check to determine your eligibility for payment plans every time you select it as a payment method before checking out with a partnered merchant.
 While the soft pull may not affect your credit score, your loan and payments may still have an impact.

 Affirm personal loans offer a way to pay for online purchases with real-time financing.
-It’s possible to set up short-term payment plans with a variety of terms and interest rates with retailers that accept Affirm.
-Plus, there are no fees associated with Affirm, so if you pay late one month, it won’t cost you extra money.
+If you’re shopping at a retailer that accepts Affirm financing, it’s possible to set up short-term payment plans with a variety of terms and interest rates.
+Plus, there are no fees associated with Affirm, so if you pay late one month, it won’t cost you extra money (although it could affect your credit score).
 If you want a more manageable way to pay off purchases while potentially building your credit, Affirm could be a good choice.

-Using Affirm to pay for too many purchases could potentially get messy since you’d have to keep track of several different payment plans.
-Those could also add up every month to more than you originally wanted to spend in the first place.
-Plus, with rates as high as 30% APR, you could end up paying more in interest than you would charging a purchase to your credit card.
-If you have good credit and can pay off your purchases faster, a rewards credit card with a lower monthly APR may work better because it comes with the added advantage of allowing you to earn points or cash back that may offset some of the interest costs.
+On the other hand, using Affirm to pay for too many purchases could potentially get messy, since you’d have to keep track of several different payment plans.
+Those could also add up every month to more than you originally wanted to spend.
+Plus, with rates as high as 30% APR, you could end up paying more in interest than you would by charging a purchase to your credit card.
+If you have good credit and can pay off your purchases faster, a rewards credit card with a lower monthly APR may work better because it also allows you to earn points or cash back that may offset some of the interest costs.